 The Tumour Marker Group

-Immunoassay techniques have revolutionized the determination of clinically relevant proteins and peptides.
-The Tumour Marker Group at MBK is one of the few hospital laboratories that still develops, validates and introduces novel “in-house” assays into the clinical routine.
-We have more than 25 years of experience in the production of monoclonal antibodies (mAbs) for use in the construction of these specialized assays.
-Many of our mAbs have been licensed and are used in the manufacture of commercial assay kits that are in worldwide use.
-The challenges related to immunometric assays, particularly the problems caused by heterophilic antibodies or human anti-mouse antibodies have been thoroughly studied by the group and we have undertaken extensive studies on the incidence and prevention of interference in immunometric assays.
-We have developed assays for measuring therapeutic antibodies used in the treatment of patients with autoimmune diseases such as rheumatoid arthritis and Crohn’s disease, and participate in several national clinical trials.
-Recently, we have also developed assays for checkpoint (PD-1, CTLA-4) inhibitors, the new blockbuster drugs used in immunotherapy in oncology.
-By monitoring serum concentrations of these effective and expensive drugs, and identifying patients who produce neutralizing antibodies, clinicians may optimize the treatment for each individual patient.
+Immunoassay techniques are used to measure clinically relevant proteins and peptides.
+The Tumour Marker Group at MBK is one of the few hospital laboratories that still develops, validates and introduces novel in house assays into the clinical routine.
+We have more than 25 years of experience in the production of monoclonal antibodies (mAbs) used as reagents in these specialized assays.
+Many of our mAbs have been licensed to the diagnostic industry and are used in commercial assay kits marketed worldwide.
+The challenges related to immunometric assays, particularly interference caused by heterophilic antibodies or human anti-mouse antibodies have been thoroughly studied by our group and we have undertaken extensive studies on the incidence and prevention of interference in immunometric assays.